dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 #### [`@dojo/cli-create-theme`](http://github.com/dojo/cli-create-theme)

-Creates a skeleton Dojo 2 theme from your chosen projects dependencies.
+Creates a skeleton Dojo 2 theme from your chosen project's dependencies.

 Ultimately, each of the commands require zero configuration to get started, with only some advanced features requiring additional configuration via a project's `.dojorc` file.

-To use any of the CLI commands in your Dojo 2 project by adding it as a dev dependency to your project's `package.json`.
+To use any of the CLI commands in your Dojo 2 project by adding them as a dev dependency to your project's `package.json`.

 Learn more about creating your first Dojo application in the [Dojo local installation tutorial](https://dojo.io/tutorials/000_local_installation/).